 Instructions Please provide a brief demonstration that the removal activity described above fits within the scope of the methodology and that the system boundaries of the removal activity correspond to the ones defined in the methodology.
 Word limit: 150 words.
 Scope and system boundary The CDR activity falls well within the Generic Process Boundaries for ERW in Soils defined by the Puro ERW Methodology 2022 Edition, v2.0, Section 5.1.3.
 Lithos accounts for activities within the categories of: procurement of feedstock, transport to application site, application to site, weathering phase, and carbon fate in the environment.
-Lithos procures [REDACTED] waste feedstock as-is.
-This feedstock is applied onto surrounding geographical soils, specifically at the application site(s) listed in Section 2.2 of this document.
-The defined climatic area for North Carolina is humid subtropical, the coastal plain region.
-The environmental risk assessment provides identified risks and their mitigation plan. -- --
+Lithos procures quarry waste feedstock as-is.
+This feedstock is applied onto surrounding geographical soils.
+The defined climatic area for Wisconsin is humid continental.
+The environmental risk assessment provides identified risks and their mitigation plan.